 DMAIC is a data-driven quality strategy used to improve processes.
 It is an integral part of a Six Sigma initiative, but in general can be implemented as a standalone quality improvement procedure or as part of other process improvement initiatives such as lean.

-DMAIC is an acronym for the five phases that make up the process:
+DMAIC is an acronym that stands for Define, Measure, Analyze, Improve, and Control.
+It represents the five phases that make up the process:

 - Define the problem, improvement activity, opportunity for improvement, the project goals, and customer (internal and external) requirements.

 - Project charter to define the focus, scope, direction, and motivation for the improvement team